thetaofather/mobnet/README.md

 ## Abstract

-MobNet is a mafia-themed Bittensor subnet where volatility is the product and coordination is the hustle.
+Welcome to MobNet, a mafia-themed Bittensor subnet where volatility is the product and coordination is the hustle.

 Its native token, MOB-α (“Mob Alpha”), bankrolls an underworld of hits on rival subnets: